The Interrogation of Ashala Wolf: Summary

-Ashala Wolf, leader of group of runaways, has been captured by the government after being betrayed by her supposed ally, Justin Connor.
-As Ashala attempts to survive her detainment and protect her secrets, she begins to realize that there is more going on than she knows, and that she can't trust anything - even her own thoughts.
+Ashala Wolf, leader of a group of runaways, has been captured by the government after being betrayed by her supposed ally, Justin Connor.
+As Ashala attempts to survive her detainment and protect her secrets, she begins to realize that there is more going on than she knows and that she can't trust anything - even her thoughts.

 Reception

 The Interrogation of Ashala Wolf received mostly positive reviews.
 Kirkus Reviews wrote that it was a "vivid, original debut" and an "exhilarating dystopia", noting that Kwaymullina's Aboriginal Australian heritage adds "a vast, rich cultural tapestry".
-Booklist noted that the book contained "well-trod territory with familiar themes", but added that the Aboriginal creation stories mixed in brought "much needed diversity to the genre".
+Booklist noted that the book contained "well-trod territory with familiar themes", but added that the Aboriginal creation stories mixed in brought "much-needed diversity to the genre".
 Many reviewers also commented on the novel's original storyline and unexpected twists, with Genie in a Book saying it had "a unique twist unlike anything else out there".